bitfinexcom/dazaar/README.md

 Get a list of the hypercores and their corresponding sales key you are selling (since you created the market).

+#### `market.sales(feedKey, callback)`

+Get a list of sales you did for a specific feed.
+Similar to doing `seller.buyers`.
+Note that "free" feeds, ie a seller with uniqueFeed turned off will not track the sales.

 #### `const bool = market.isSeller(instance)`

 Helper to determine if an instance is a seller.